 Customer experience management

-In a small business, such as a bakery, produce market or dry cleaner, customer experience is provided by a few individuals.
-In larger companies that sell complex products and services, customer experience is provided by many groups and departments.
+In a small business, such as a bakery, produce market or dry cleaner, only a few individuals provide the customer experience.
+In larger companies that sell complex products and services, numerous groups and departments may contribute to providing the customer experience.
 Whether the customer interaction is direct or indirect, every group plays a role in customer experience.
 Sales and customer support interact directly with customers, while engineering, marketing, finance and legal create products, services and processes that affect and influence customers.

 For more complex products, excellent customer service requires close coordination across groups.
 For example, sales and customer support shares customer feedback to engineering, which creates a new feature to address a product deficiency.
 Engineering coordinates with marketing to communicate the new feature to the market.
 Without such coordination, the product deficiency may not have been addressed, which leads to a poor customer experience.

 Examples of good CX